 Debugging is a crucial part of the classical development workflow.
-Interactive debugging tools, such as GDB [21], are commonly employed by most developers to efficiently find and resolve errors in programs.
-To make such debugging tools more accessible, the Debug Adapter Protocol [22] has been proposed to specify a standard for interactive debugging software.
+Interactive debugging tools, such as GDB [22], are commonly employed by developers to efficiently find and resolve errors in programs.
+To make such debugging tools more accessible, the Debug Adapter Protocol [23] specifies a standard for interactive debugging software.

 Since these software tools still require manual work from developers, automated debugging and analysis approaches are another popular area of research that attempt to infer potential problems in software without active user interaction.
-In many cases, they are based on static analysis [23], examining programs without actively running the code and instead inspecting the individual instructions and their relations on a general level.
-In contrast, dynamic analysis [24] focuses on analyzing the properties of programs while executing them.
+In many cases, they are based on static analysis [24], examining programs without actively running the code and instead inspecting the individual instructions and their relations on a general level.
+In contrast, dynamic analysis [25] focuses on analyzing the properties of programs while executing them.

 Automated debugging methods typically attempt to reduce the number of lines that need to be inspected to allow efficient error searches even in large programs.
-One way to achieve this is through program slicing [25], a method used to reduce a program by inspecting its control and data flow.
-In 1999, Zeller [26] introduced delta debugging, an efficient method of finding error causes by inspecting changes between a correct original implementation and an update that introduces an error.
+One way to achieve this is through program slicing [26], a method used to reduce a program by inspecting its control and data flow.
+In 1999, Zeller [27] introduced delta debugging, an efficient method of finding error causes by inspecting changes between a correct original implementation and an update that introduces an error.

 The concept of debugging can also be applied to classical circuits.
-While automated circuit verification is a commonly employed method to test circuits for their correctness [27]-[29], several methods have been proposed to automatically find error causes in different types of circuits [30]-[34] once verification has discovered the presence of errors.
+Automated circuit verification is a commonly employed method to test circuits for their correctness [28]-[30] and several methods have been proposed to automatically find error causes in different types of circuits [31]-[37] once verification has discovered the presence of errors.